-Sarah Jukes is a digital marketer and writer.
-Currently innovating in an email marketing channel at American Express.
+I'm Sarah.
+I'm a digital marketer and writer.
+I work on an innovative and highly personalized email marketing channel at American Express.
 Previously in neuroscience, medical research and management consulting.
-Living in New York City.
+I currently live in New York City.

 I started my career in neuroscience.
 I grew up in Melbourne, Australia and trained straight out of high school as a speech-language pathologist with a major in neuroscience.
 I interned at a large hospital and went on to work clinically with stroke, neurosurgical and head/neck cancer patients.